5 Ways You Can Support Family Reunification Efforts

 In addition, the Trump administration FAILED to meet its court ordered deadline on July 26, which required ALL parents to be reunited with their children who were separated when seeking asylum and other immigration pathways in the United States.
 Hundreds of children still remain in government custody and have not been reunified with their families.

-While the Trump administration has failed to reunify all the families it separated at the border, it is up to all of us to assist these families.
-This issue should not be political: this is less about immigration and more about protecting children and defending a core ideal of this nation that families are not a political game.
+While the Trump administration has failed to reunify all the families it separated at the border, there are tangible ways we can help reunite families.
 The biggest obstacle to reuniting families is the government itself, but the costs of legal services, flights, and logistical aid also prevent many parents from seeing their children.
 With the Administration having no protocol for tracking these children, it is up to constituents to do all we can to reunite families who have been separated for months.

 1. Support Flights for Families